-Check kiting is always intentional.
+Check kiting in accounting is always intentional.
 Those engaged in kiting have a detailed understanding of the bank’s timing, and will take advantage of it to withdraw cash just before the bank discovers that there is something wrong, keeping ahead of the funds-clearing mechanism.

 Elements to Check Kiting:

 - Having checking account A, and checking account B from different banks,